bbnplace/sync-api-doc/docs/statuses.md

 Response | Interpretation
 ---------|----------
  ANSWERED | Call was answered by the receiver
- NO ANSWERED | Call was not answered by receiver
+ NOT ANSWERED | Call was not answered by receiver